rrwbec/humans-in-the-loop/Illustrated Summary.md

 As can be seen from the example, thinking is a bit like manipulating objects.
 This is already handled by clips and sequences so the above process can be placed into our existing framework.

 <img src="assets/images/fig-summary-thoughts-as-objects.png" width="1000"/>

+### Thinking History

+Thoughts will be recorded as sequences and key elements can be extracted for re-use.

+todo - more detail

 ### Emotional Guidance and AI Safety